fusonic/php-extensions/README.md

 ## Tests

-The `gitlab-ci/tests.yml` file contains tests.
-Unit tests for packages are also included here.
+The `ci/packages/<package name>` Gitlab CI file should contain the tests for a package.

 ## Publishing

 Each package must have a public Git repository to which the source will be published.

-The changes of packages merged into the master branch are automatically published (as `dev-master`).
+The changes of packages merged into the master branch will automatically be published (as `dev-master`).
 In order to publish a new version, make sure to increase the version inside the `composer.json` file of the package.
 Once this is merged a manual `publish` pipeline step can be triggered.

+Publishing stages for individual packages are defined in `ci/packages/<package name>` Gitlab CI file.

 # CI Pipelines